Neuroelectrics/NEPy/README.md

 - Size: around 95,0 MB
 #### Installation
 1. Clone or download the NEpy repository in your computer.
-2. Copy and paste the path where you have saved the repository in a variable
-3. Add this path to the Python environment
+2. Add the path where the cloned/saved repository is to the Python environment.
-4. Import nepy
+3. Import nepy

 Example:
 ```